kobbersmed/funcoin/README.md

 ## References
 * The python module is released with the following paper, which we ask you to cite:
-Kobbersmed, J.R.L., Gohil, C., Marquand, A.F. and Vidaurre, D., _title_ blablabla.
+Kobbersmed, J.R.L., Gohil, C., Marquand, A.F. and Vidaurre, D., _Normative modelling of brain functional connectivity: a network approach_.
 * Please also cite the original paper proposing the regression method:
 Zhao, Y. et al. (2021).
 "Covariate Assisted Principal regression for covariance matrix outcomes", _Biostatistics, 22_(3), pp. 629-45